-The Reinsurance Interval Fund's ability to receive payments of principal and interest and other amounts in connection with loan participations held by it will depend primarily on the financial condition of the borrower as well as the financial institution from which it purchases the participation interest.
+The Fund's ability to receive payments of principal and interest and other amounts in connection with loan participations held by it will depend primarily on the financial condition of the borrower as well as the financial institution from which it purchases the participation interest.
 The value of collateral, if any, securing a loan can decline, or may be insufficient to meet the borrower's obligations or difficult to liquidate.
-In addition, the Reinsurance Interval Fund's access to collateral may be limited by bankruptcy or other insolvency laws.
-The failure by the Reinsurance Interval Fund to receive scheduled interest or principal payments on a loan would adversely affect the income of the Reinsurance Interval Fund and would likely reduce the value of its assets, which would be reflected in a reduction in the Reinsurance Interval Fund's NAV.
+In addition, the Fund's access to collateral may be limited by bankruptcy or other insolvency laws.
+The failure by the Fund to receive scheduled interest or principal payments on a loan would adversely affect the income of the Fund and would likely reduce the value of its assets, which would be reflected in a reduction in the Fund's NAV.
 Banks and other lending institutions generally perform a credit analysis of the borrower before originating a loan or participating in a lending syndicate.
-In selecting the loans in which the Reinsurance Interval Fund will invest, however, the Adviser will not rely solely on that credit analysis, but will perform its own investment analysis of the borrowers.
+In selecting the loans in which the Fund will invest, however, the Adviser will not rely solely on that credit analysis, but will perform its own investment analysis of the borrowers.
 The Adviser's analysis may include consideration of the borrower's financial strength and managerial experience, debt coverage, additional borrowing requirements or debt maturity schedules, changing financial conditions and responsiveness to changes in business conditions and interest rates.
 The Adviser generally will not have access to non-public information to which other investors in syndicated loans may have access.
-Because loans in which the Reinsurance Interval Fund may invest generally are not rated by independent credit rating agencies, a decision by the Reinsurance Interval Fund to invest in a particular loan will depend almost exclusively on the Adviser's, and the original lending institution's, credit analysis of the Borrower.
-Investments in loans may be of any quality, including "distressed" loans, and will be subject to the Reinsurance Interval Fund's credit quality policy.
-The loans in which the Reinsurance Interval Fund may invest include those that pay fixed rates of interest and those that pay floating rates -i.e., rates that adjust periodically based on a known lending rate, such as a bank's prime rate.
+Because loans in which the Fund may invest generally are not rated by independent credit rating agencies, a decision by the Fund to invest in a particular loan will depend almost exclusively on the Adviser's, and the original lending institution's, credit analysis of the borrower.
+Investments in loans may be of any quality, including "distressed" loans, and will be subject to the Fund's credit quality policy.
+The loans in which the Fund may invest include those that pay fixed rates of interest and those that pay floating rates - i.e., rates that adjust periodically based on a known lending rate, such as a bank's prime rate.

-Investing directly in loans or other direct debt instruments exposes the Reinsurance Interval Fund to various risks similar to those borne by a creditor.
+Investing directly in loans or other direct debt instruments exposes the Fund to various risks similar to those borne by a creditor.
 Such risks include the risk of default, the risk of delayed repayment and the risk of inadequate collateral.
-Transactions in many loans settle on a delayed basis, and the Reinsurance Interval Fund may not receive the proceeds from the sale of a loan for a substantial period after the sale.
-As a result, those proceeds will not be available to make additional investments or to meet the Reinsurance Interval Fund's redemption obligations.
+Transactions in many loans settle on a delayed basis, and the Fund may not receive the proceeds from the sale of a loan for a substantial period after the sale.
+As a result, those proceeds will not be available to make additional investments or to meet the Fund's redemption obligations.

-In addition, when holding a loan participation, the Reinsurance Interval Fund is subject to the credit risk of the intermediary financial institution.
-If the Reinsurance Interval Fund holds its interest in a loan through another financial institution, the Reinsurance Interval Fund likely would not be able to exercise its rights directly against the borrower and may not be able to cause the financial institution to take what it considers to be appropriate action.
-If the Reinsurance Interval Fund relies on a financial institution to administer a loan, the Reinsurance Interval Fund relies on a financial institution to demand and receive payments from the borrower in respect of the loan, or otherwise unwilling or unable to perform its administrative obligations.
+In addition, when holding a loan participation, the Fund is subject to the credit risk of the intermediary financial institution.
+If the Fund holds its interest in a loan through another financial institution, the Fund likely would not be able to exercise its rights directly against the borrower and may not be able to cause the financial institution to take what it considers to be appropriate action.
+If the Fund relies on a financial institution to administer a loan, the Fund is subject to the risk that the financial institution may be unwilling or unable to demand and receive payments from the borrower in respect of the loan, or otherwise unwilling or unable to perform its administrative obligations.